anudeep2710/EmotionClassifier/README.md

-# 🎧 Speech Emotion Classification System
+# Emotion Classification through audio

 ## Overview
 This project implements a **Speech Emotion Classification system** that predicts the emotional state of a speaker from audio signals.
 The system focuses on extracting meaningful acoustic features from speech and applying classical machine learning algorithms to classify emotions such as **happy, sad, angry, and neutral**.